pooyanazad/Dealsdeals-Website/README.md

 # DealsDeals Infrastructure and Deployment

-This project contains infrastructure as code (Terraform) and deployment configurations for the DealsDeals application.
+This project contains infrastructure as code (Terraform) and deployment configurations for the DealsDeals application.</br>
+You can read about E-Commerce Flask App on [ShopApp](app/README.md)

 ## Infrastructure Overview